Document Actions

 Overview

-The Advanced Certificate (AC) in Medical Lab Technology is a 15 credit, accelerated educational pathway to careers in the clinical laboratory.
-An alternative to a BS in medical technology, and consistent with the licensure guidelines of the NYS Department of Education, this new initiative will enroll individuals who have already earned a baccalaureate degree in a biological, chemical or physical science with specific pre-requisites.
+The Advanced Certificate (AC) in Medical Lab Technology is a 15 credit, accelerated educational pathway to a career in the clinical laboratory, and is consistent with the licensure guidelines of the NYS Department of Education.
+This initiative enrolls individuals who have already earned a baccalaureate degree in a biological, chemical or physical science with specific pre-requisites.
+It serves as an alternative to the BS in Clinical or Medical Laboratory Sciences.
 Course of study begins with MLS 600 Fundamental Concepts and Techniques in the Medical Lab, a 3 credit course in the MLS program.
-Successful completion of this course will allow assignment of students to a hospital, proprietary lab or other clinical partner for a 10 month full-time rotational traineeship in Microbiology, Hematology/Hemostasis, Clinical Chemistry, Immunology and Blood Banking.
+Successful completion of this course allows assignment of students to a hospital, proprietary lab or other clinical partner for a 10 month full-time rotational traineeship in Microbiology, Hematology/Hemostasis, Clinical Chemistry, Immunology and Blood Banking.
 While in these labs, students will be responsible for directed self-study in each content area, using detailed curricula, and electronic resources.
 Upon completion of the 1-1.5 year educational program, students must pass the NYS licensure examination in order to work as medical technologists.

 What professional goals will the Advanced Certificate prepare me to achieve?